ChristianRuiz/MvvmCross-ControlsNavigation/README.md

 ##MvvmCross - Controls Navigation Plugin

-MvvmCross plugin that allows placing multiple ViewModels in the same View.
+MvvmCross plugin that allows placing multiple ViewModels in the same View as Controls, creating composite views.
 ##Features
+1. Create composite views with multiple ViewModels asociated to Controls.
+2. Use the same ViewModels for a mobile and tablet or desktop App, due it modifies the ShowViewModel behaviour allowing it to show Controls, but still allowing you to change Views.
-1. Allows iPad, Windows Store and Android Tablet Apps to have Controls instead of Views for each ViewModel.
+3. Implemented for iPad, Windows Store, Android Tablet Apps and Wpf applications.

 ##Sample